 If you notice these changes in one or both hands, come in for a thorough diagnostic exam.

 Steroid injections can also help by reducing inflammation.
 This is a great way to ease the pain while you complete a course of physical therapy.
-Working with a skilled physical therapist can help you learn nerve gliding exercises that will help your median nerve move more easily in your carpal tunnel.
+Working with a skilled physical therapist can help you learn exercises to help your median nerve move easier in your carpal tunnel.

 In severe cases, your provider may recommend surgery.
 There is an open carpal tunnel release, though this surgery is more invasive due to the required larger incisions.